udippant/base-drafts/draft-ietf-quic-transport.md

-The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied (see {{QUIC-TLS}} for details).
+The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied (see {{QWIK-TLS}} for details).
 The underlying packet number increases with each packet sent, see {{packet-numbers}} for details.

 ## Coalescing Packets {#packet-coalesce}

-A sender can coalesce multiple QUIC packets into one UDP datagram.
+A sender can coalesce multiple QWIK packets into one UDP datagram.
 This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and starting sending data.
 Receivers MUST be able to process coalesced packets.